 Then there are some global features:

-- MODIFIER-SEKTION: global speed control of Arpeggiator, plus a separate VCF-modulation feature (sort of Sample/Hold being routed on VCF – Roland calls it “VCF Random Modulation”)
+- MODIFIER-SECTION: global speed control of Arpeggiator, plus a separate VCF-modulation feature (sort of Sample/Hold being routed to the VCF – “VCF Random Modulation”)

 The JUP4 performance section contains: